ip-tools/patzilla/README.rst

 Contributing
 ============
-While this project is primarily maintained by `Elmyra UG`_, contributions, ideas, suggestions and problem reports from the community are always welcome!
+We are always happy to receive contributions, ideas, suggestions and problem reports from the community!
 Please use the `issues`_ system for communicating them.

 License
 =======
+The IP Navigator is and will always be free and open source software.
-This software is licensed under the `GNU Affero General Public License <GNU-AGPL-3.0_>`_ and the `European Union Public License <EUPL-1.2_>`_.
+It is licensed under the `GNU Affero General Public License <GNU-AGPL-3.0_>`_ and the `European Union Public License <EUPL-1.2_>`_.
 Please also have a look at the `notices about licenses of third-party components`_.

 Support
 =======
-`Elmyra UG`_ offers commercial support, consulting, development and operation services around this software.
+For enterprises, dedicated commercial support is also available through `Elmyra UG`_.

 Setup